 There is also the story of the composition of the oratorio, L’Enfance du Christ, which Berlioz at first passed off as the work of a fictional seventeenth-century composer of his own invention (one “Pierre Ducré”).
 This little practical joke on Berlioz’s part stemmed from his frustration with the public’s reception of his work theretofore, and it also suggests that he was reluctant to admit to his contemporaries that he—an atheist—had composed an oratorio on so quaint a theme as the infancy narrative of Jesus.
 Known for his large-scale, grandiloquent orchestral and choral works, the more contemplative nature of L’Enfance du Christ was so seemingly out of character for the composer that his ruse succeeded.
 “Monsieur Berlioz could never write anything as charming as that,” one lady exclaimed after hearing Berlioz himself conduct “The Shepherds’ Farewell to the Holy Family”:

 Many among modern audiences still don’t know what to make of Hector Berlioz.
 Associating his name with the common but unfounded charge of being “bombastic,” and believing second-hand reports that his music is uneven (one might ask what artist’s oeuvre doesn’t contain greater and lesser works, or more and less inspired passages?), many shy away from the composer.
 But for those of us who know and love his music, we—alongside Jacques Barzun—can revel unequivocally in its “exuberance, vividness, and dramatic flair”—and, alongside the composer himself, in its “passionate expression, inward ardor, rhythmical animation”… to say nothing of its poignancy, delicacy, and hushed mystery.
 Though he relished the spectacular sounds that could be achieved with massive instrumental forces, Berlioz was much more than a musical showman.
-His gift for melody, his mastery of orchestration, his genius for musical drama, his bold originality, and the uniqueness of his style place him in the front ranks of the great composers.
+His gift for melody, his genius for musical drama, his mastery of orchestration, and his bold originality place him in the front rank of the great composers.
 Berlioz’s music, Colin Davis asserts, “has a melodic curve which is entirely his.
 Of course, people who don’t like tunes don’t like Berlioz.
 But that doesn’t make any difference to me.
 I love him.”

 And so should we.
 Loving Berlioz, it turns out, is quite easy.